 Step 5: Test The Paint

-Before you thin the paint, you should first test it to see if it even needs to be thinned.
+Before you thin the paint, you should first test it on test board to see if it even needs to be thinned.
 Put a tiny amount of the paint into your sprayer, attach the sprayer tip, and spray it on the test board.
 Examine the paint with the following tips in mind:

 If your paint is the right consistency, then you can begin using it.
 However, if it is too thick, continue to the next step.